benjaminpjones/baduk-id/README.md

-# goban-id
+# BadukID
-Convert board state to an id.
-Assigns lower ids to boards with fewer stones.
+Convert board state to a unique id.
+Lower ids are assigned to boards with fewer stones.